YoBike: History

+The business continues to operate internationally through its white-label operations, such as 'IndigoWeel' in France.

 Equipment and usage

 YoBike members use the YoBike app on their phones to locate nearby bicycles.
 Each bicycle is equipped with a smart lock which is accessed via Bluetooth.
 They use the app to scan the QR code and unlock the bike, and then manually lock the bike in a designated parking zone.
 In addition, YoBike users can suggest parking places via the YoBike app.